Parallel tree algorithms for AMR and non-standard data access: Demonstration: parallel particle tracking

 The number of time steps required doubles with each refinement level.
 To allow for a meaningful comparison between different problem sizes, we measure the wall clock times for the RK method and all parallel algorithms in the final time step, averaging over the RK stages.
 We compute the per-tree element counts and the sparse forest at selected times of the simulation (see \figref{plot7cut}), where we only use the timing of the last one at $T$.

 We use three problem setups of increasing overall particle count and CFL, which we run to $T = .4$ with the 3rd order RK scheme (see \tabref{setup}).
-We use process counts from 16 to 65536 in multiples of eight, which matches the multiplier of the particle counts and in consequence that of the element counts.
+We use process counts from 16 to 65,536 in multiples of eight, which matches the multiplier of the particle counts and in consequence that of the element counts.
+The computations reported in this section have been run on Juqueen, an IBM BlueGene/Q system with 28 racks and a total of 28,672 16-core, 16 GB compute nodes (458,752 CPU cores) of type IBM PowerPC A2 (1.6 GHz) connected by a 5D-torus network with a dedicated collective subnet \cite{Juqueen}.